yinxingxue/Testcase_MOIP/README.md

 in anaconda we can install via this command: pip install pygmo For the MOEA methods, the link is https://esa.github.io/pagmo2/

+###Besides, the input files for the MCTSM problem is from the Nemo Project: https://github.com/jwlin/Nemo

 4. ### To reproduce the RQ1:
 It requires the 4 python classes to generate the results:
 	(1) RQ1Config1 means the Big-M+ϵ-constraint for the classic bi-criteria problem.